Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-The elements in a typical embedding vector in our models are not necessarily uniformly distributed.
-Rather than mapping the elements to equally spaced buckets (as done by uniform quantization), we may use non-uniform quantization.
+\textbf{Approach 2: Non-uniform Quantization using K-means} We explored non-uniform quantization where embedding vectors are not all mapped into equally spaced buckets.
+This approach is useful when the elements in a typical embedding vector are not necessarily uniformly distributed.

 We leverage the unsupervised K-means clustering algorithm for clustering elements in the embedding vector $X\in\mathbb{R}^n$ into groups.
 For N-bits \textit{k-means quantization}, the $n$ elements in $X$ are partitioned into $2^{N}$ clusters.
-Let $C_i$ be the cluster $i$ with a corresponding centroid $c_i$, so k-means quantization maps the element $x\in C_i$ to the integer $x_q=i$.
+Let $C_i$ be the cluster $i$ with a corresponding centroid $c_i$.
+K-means quantization maps the element $x\in C_i$ to the integer $x_q=i$.
 In addition, it keeps a codebook entry, such that $codebook[i]=c_i$.
 The de-quantization operation in that case is: $x=codebook[x_q]$